AlyCamara105/Treact-Final-Project/Readme.md

 Start 5:56

-Note: Added the responsive design for tablets on the quality work section.
-Move on to the steps section.
+Note: Finished responsive design for tablets.
+Move on to responsive design for phones.